-This course addresses integration of theory and practice in a human services context.
-You will further explore counselling values, theories, knowledge and skills in weekly workshops with your fellow students.
-You will focus on skills appropriate to core theoretical approaches so that you can strengthen your ability to describe, analyse and utilise these skills.
+This course explores counselling values, theories, knowledge and skills and their integration into practice in a safe, supportive and supervised setting, which will include clinical practice supervision.
+In preparation for practice, you will identify and develop skills appropriate to core theoretical approaches in counselling and supervision to enable you to describe, analyse and utilise these skills on placement.
 Counselling methods are experienced, knowledge and theories applied, and skills developed.
-This course will deepen your focus on your skills as a reflective practitioner.
+This course has a focus on developing your skills as a reflective practitioner.

 - COU264 or COU364

 - Student contribution band